LearnPolkadot/DOTspot_posts/README.md

 _Note: You will need a GitHub account to contribute to posts(articles/news).
 If you do not have a GitHub account, you may <a href="https://github.com/join" target="_blank">sign up for one for free</a>._

+_It is helpful to open links mentioned below in a New Window so you can have these instrutions handy (CTRL+click on Windows and Linux or CMD+click on MacOS)_

 1. Sign in to your GitHub account

 2. Browse to the folder where you want your article to appear.  *Example*:

-   - if writing about a project select the _(CTRL+click on Windows and Linux or CMD+click on MacOS)_ <a href="https://github.com/LearnPolkadot/DOTspot_posts/blob/master/projects" target="_blank">project folder</a> then the appropriate project
+   - if writing about a project select the <a href="https://github.com/LearnPolkadot/DOTspot_posts/blob/master/projects" target="_blank">project folder</a> then the appropriate project
-   - if writing a general article about Polkadot, Kusama, or Substrate select the _(CTRL+click on Windows and Linux or CMD+click on MacOS)_ <a href="https://github.com/LearnPolkadot/DOTspot_posts/blob/master/general" target="_blank">general folder</a>
+   - if writing a general article about Polkadot, Kusama, or Substrate select the <a href="https://github.com/LearnPolkadot/DOTspot_posts/blob/master/general" target="_blank">general folder</a>

 3. Select Add file > Create new file